realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - Only immutable copies of objects are returned, for read-only purposes.
 - No Direct Reference Getters
   - No references to internal mutable objects (all fields are `final`)
-  - Only return copies of information
+  - Only return copies of information.
   - Never reveal internal structures - always return _curated_ copies for a specific intended purpose.
-  - Returning/Exposing `Role` objects or `id's` is OK
+  - Returning/Exposing `Role` objects or `id's` is OK.
+    - `Role` objects are immutable, and contain references to their mutable `Info` data.
+    - `id` is immutable, and is used to fetch Info objects from their respective Repositories.
   - Never return `null`
     - Return an intention-revealing object instead
     - Prefer `Result` or `Empty` object instead of `null`